ryannutley/madeindublin.github.io/README.md

 Lastly, link back to [madeindublin.org](http://madeindublin.org) from your company website using a link or adding logo in the footer.

-## Add Made in Dublin on your company site
+## Made in Dublin html code for logo or text
 ---
 ![image](img/eg-castle_with_text.jpeg?raw=true)